DoddiC/NYPD-Data-Analysis-Project/README.md

 https://www.wsj.com/articles/nypds-stop-and-frisk-practice-still-affects-minorities-in-new-york-city-11574118605
 https://www.nytimes.com/2019/11/17/nyregion/bloomberg-stop-and-frisk-new-york.html

+In the previous section, we discovered that Demographic Parity and Predictive Parity couldn't work as a definition because they were not satisfied by our logistic regression model trained on the NYPD dataset from 2019.

-Two possible definitions that can fit the context and model: individual fairness and fairness through unawareness
+Hence, we can infer that a possible definition that can fit the context and model could be fairness through unawareness.
+It could work by these reasons:

-**Individual Fairness**
-Pie chart: for a crime, grab a person from each racial group with the most similar if not the same values, and then see if they have the same outcome (yes or no arrest)

-**Fairness through Unawareness**
+**Fairness through Unawareness**:
 - police watch and report more for neighborhoods with more crime
   - disparate impact on BIPOC communities
-  - report moer crime, more police, more crimes
+  - report more crime and the more police, the more crimes
-- NYPD has history of undisciplined misconduct
+- NYPD has a history of undisciplined misconduct

 ### Things to note: